axelhieber/home8-v0.6/README.md

   The Linux-Mqtt software is NOT stable at the Moment.

+for license -
-for license - please ask - not decided yet
+  for external code/resources - please look it up your self (eclipse paho etc... ) for my code please ask me - not decided yet (will be marked on top of every file)
 <pre>